IBM/aspera-cli/README.md

 ### Faspex / Shares / Console / Node

-Only Basic auth is supported. provide --username and --password
+Only Basic authentication is supported.
+A "username" and "password" are provided, either on command line (--username, --password) or in the configuration file.

 ### Files
 Files supports the following authentication types: